aprasad13/ML_Prediction-Housing-Price/README.md

 ### Dataset Description

 There are 2 separate files for training and testing the data.
-Training dataset contains 1469 records and 79 explanatory variables describing (almost) every aspect of residential homes and Sales Price as target.
+Training dataset contains 1460 records and 79 explanatory variables describing (almost) every aspect of residential homes and Sales Price as target.
+There were 36 numerical variables,  43 categorical variable (nominal and ordinal) and a numeric target variable (SalePrice).
 The same goes with testing dataset except it does not contain the target variable.
 This dataset contains information of the residential houses in Ames and Iowa.
 There is also a file that contains the column description with each and every details.

 Click to access the below files: